Jim Williamson (footballer, born January 1909): Early days

 Edward James Williamson, known as Jim, played both cricket and football for Old Xaverians, and represented Victoria as an amateur in Aussie Rules in 1929 and on other occasions.

 Jim attended a meeting in 1927/28 which resulted in the establishment of the Old Xaverians cricket club.
 In that year he headed the bowling averages for Old Xaverians, taking 26 wickets at an average of 13.79, and in 1929/30 he again headed the averages, taking 18 at 9.33.
 He took 4/7 in one match against University.

 Jim played for the Old Xaverians football team in 1928.
 The annual report lists him as a “fine performer”.
-This was the year that the legendary – modern newspapers would describe him as “colourful” - John Wren secured the services of Jock McHale, to coach Old Xaverians.
-McHale was the phenomenally successful Collingwood coach whose teams won eight VFL premierships.
+This was the year that the modern newspapers would describe him as “colourful” - John Wren secured the services of Jock McHale, to coach Old Xaverians.
+McHale was the Collingwood coach whose teams won eight VFL premierships.

 In 1929 Jim won the B J O’Shaunessy Perpetual Trophy for Best and Fairest for the club, and was selected to play for Victorian Amateurs against South Australia.

 In the 1930 season Jim had another very good year with the Old Xaverians.
 He was listed as one of the Big Three, who played great football.
 In 1931 in a match against Sandringham, Jim “gave his customary dashing exhibition at centre half back and was voted best and fairest on the ground”.
 Jim was chosen to play in combined C Section teams for the Amateur Competition in both 1930 and 1931.